Formula to Calculate Nominal GDP

-The Nominal GDP can be termed as the total of all the services, finished products, goods that are produced in a given single year and which shall be stated at the current market prices.
-The Formula for Nominal GDP is
+The Nominal GDPNominal GDPNominal GDP (Gross Domestic Product) is the calculation of annual economic production of the entire country's population at current market prices of goods and services generated by four main sources: land appreciation, labour wages, capital investment interest, and entrepreneur profits calculated only on finished goods and services. can be termed as the total of all the services, finished products, goods that are produced in a given single year and which shall be stated at the current market prices.
+The formula to calculate nominal GDP is

 - C is the Private consumption